 Lighting your Sculpture

-Without a doubt the most frequently asked question by collectors is "How do I light the sculpture?"
-The answer has previously, usually, been a rather unsatisfying "however you want to".
-Hopefully I can mesh the lightness of that statement with a few details that will make it simpler for you to decide just how it is that you want to.
+Collectors' most frequently asked question is, "How do I light the sculpture?"
+The answer has previously, usually, been rather unsatisfying "however you want to."
+I hope to mesh the lightness of that statement with a few details that will make it simpler for you to decide just how you want to.

 The sculptures are created in a studio where the light source is 12 feet away from the wall that the shadows from the sculptures are projected onto.
-I use track lighting mounted at ceiling height (8 feet) and the light beam hits the sculpture right at the center of the piece.
-This projects the shadow on the wall behind the sculpture, which is typically mounted on a base that is 36 inches tall.
+I use track lighting mounted at ceiling height (8 feet), and the light beam hits the sculpture right at the center of the piece.
+This projects the shadow on the wall behind the sculpture, typically mounted on a base 36 inches tall.
 Since my light source is to the right of the sculpture, the shadow is projected on the wall slightly

-to the left of the sculpture, like the Betty shown here.
+to the left of the sculpture, like the "Betty" shown here.
 I took the picture from the left of the piece to convey the shadow.
-From the front the piece and the shadow appear to be an almost double image.
+From the front, the piece and the shadow appear to be an almost double image.
 The double image is easily distinguishable as sculpture and shadow by the eye but looks strange in a photograph.
-To me, This is the most ideal shadow for the sculpture.
-I like a clean strong shadow with a much detail as possible.
-Like the Anna shown below.
+To me, This is the ideal shadow for the sculpture.
+I like a clean, strong shadow with as much detail as possible.
+Like "Anna", shown below.
 For this look, the shadow should be clear and dark with a minimum of distortion.

 Not what you're looking for?
 Keep scrolling.

-That said, not everyone wants a clean perfect look.
+That said, not everyone wants a clean, perfect look.
 Some like a more distorted shadow.
-In that case, you would really just need to figure out what you like.
+In that case, you would really need to figure out what you like.
 Blurry?
 Twisted?
 Highlighting the contrast of the imperfections in the shadow to the seeming smoothness and perfection in the actual sculpture?
-To get a blurrier look from the shadow you'll want an LED light source that has more than one diode.
-To get the twisted look you'll move a flashlight (I use the durecell 500 led, or a feit electric LED flashlight) around the piece until you achieve the look that you're going for and then put the light source in that place.
+To get a blurrier look from the shadow, you'll want an LED light source that has more than one diode.
+To get the twisted look, you'll move a flashlight (I use the Duracell 500 LED or a feit electric LED flashlight) around the piece until you achieve the look that you're going for, and then put the light source in that place.

 Experimentation is your friend during this process.
-I have found that you can project the shadow across distances creating a significant size differential.
+You can project the shadow across distances, creating a significant size differential.
 The Tritera shown here measures around 3 feet and is projecting an impressive 8 foot shadow.
-You will lose some clarity in the shadow projecting over distances but the look is impressive.
-This look was achieved using the lamp below or a single diode led spotlight.
+You will lose some clarity in the shadow projecting over distances, but the look is impressive.
+This look was achieved using the lamp below or a single diode-led spotlight.

 Light Fixtures